jeroenvanwissen/jeroenvanwissen.nl/src/content/project/fastone-eslint-config-npm-package.md

 ---
+categories:
+  - ESLint
+  - Coding
+  - JavaScript / TypeScript
+  - npm package
 date: 2023-09-04
+description: ESLint config package based on the Airbnb TypeScript Style Guide.
+draft: false
 title: '@fastone/eslint-config npm package'
-categories:
-  - Tech
-  - JavaScript
-  - TypeScript
-  - ESLint
-  - npm
-description:
-  In my journey to learn more about TypeScript and locking in a personal development stack I decided to publish my own ESLint config package, to be used in all my projects.
 type: project
-draft: false
 ---

+# @fastone/eslint-config npm package

+> I've published this package a while ago and have been using it on some projects, but failed to keep it up to date.
+I'm planning to update it soon.

-As I'm finally getting more and more into TypeScript and working out a development stack based on MongoDB, Express, React and Node.js I decided to publish my own ESLint config package, to be used in all my projects.
+As I'm finally getting more and more into TypeScript and working out a development stack based on MongoDB, Express, React and Node.js I decided to publish an ESLint config package, to be used in all my projects.
 So that I don't have to keep copy/pasting the same config over and over again for each project.
+A bit of a 'one to rule them all' kind of thing.

 It's a very simple config, based on the Airbnb TypeScript Style Guide, and probably during the usage of it I'll add more rules to it.